Somatic Trauma Therapy

 • Relational Resonance /co-regulation

-• Relational and regulation focussed touch therapy
+• Relational and regulation focused therapy

 • Embodied orientation to the present